Aburraq/LibraryManagementSystem-SpringFramework/README.md

 2. Configure your database settings in the `application.properties` file.
 3. Run the application using your preferred method (e.g., IDE or `mvn spring-boot:run`).
 4. Access the provided endpoints for managing teachers and books.
+5. Feel free to extend this project based on your specific requirements.
+The modular structure of Spring MVC allows easy customization and addition of features.

 Feel free to extend and customize this system based on your specific requirements.